Solving Separation Anxietyadmin

 Separation anxiety is one of the most common dog behavior issues out there.
 It can also be one of the worst behavior problems for dogs, right up there with aggression.
 With separation anxiety, dogs become very panicky when they no longer sense their owner in the home or vicinity.
 Separation anxiety can result in incessant barking or crying, escaping from the crate or home, continuous drooling, potty accidents, or destruction of the home.

-Many clients that have come to me, and my colleague a dog trainer in Oklahoma City to deal with their dog’s separation anxiety often have the dilemma of being able to correct this problem.
+Many clients that have come to me to deal with their dog’s separation anxiety often have the dilemma of being able to correct this problem.
 Many owners will say that when they’re home, the dog is fine, but when they leave, it’s a problem; with the owner not being home, the question is usually, “how can I address the separation anxiety when I am not home?”.
 It’s seems like an impossible and daunting task for owners, but as a dog trainer, I am happy to tell and show these owners that separation anxiety is actually correctable!

 The first step is figuring out why your dog is acting out.
 Is your dog reacting because of your absence, or are there other triggers that might also be setting them off.
 I recently worked with a dog named Pepper who would shred her bed while her owner was at work.
 There was definitely some separation anxiety but we also discovered that the heavy traffic outside the home was exacerbating the anxiety Pepper was feeling.
 When we moved her crate to a more secluded area in the home, there was no more destruction!